syncfusion/Uno.SfChart/README.md

 ### Chart axis

-The Uno Chart control supports three different types of axes: numerical, categorical, and date-time.
+The Uno Chart control supports three different types of axes: **numerical, categorical,** and **date-time**.
 The appearance of all chart axis elements can be customized with built-in properties.

 ### Data Labels